DesireeRivera/Biosensor/README.md

 ### Project Description ###
-Innovative Approach of two types of non-invasive skin sensor (electrochemical and optical) Based on continuous measurement of lactate with a biofuel power supply thus achieving autonomous, non-invasive, preventive, personalized, accurate, and real-time monitoring of patients.
+Innovative Approach of two types of non-invasive skin sensor (electrochemical and optical) based on continuous measurement of lactate with a biofuel power supply thus achieving autonomous, non-invasive, preventive, personalized, accurate, and real-time monitoring of patients.

 The document is written in spanish